jah2488/elm-companies/README.md

   objective evidence as a core utility to the treatment of mental health and chronic diseases.
 Our proprietary technology leverages analytic and digital tools to prevent, manage and reverse treatable diseases.
-The frontend of our data analytical platform [NeuroBlu](https://www.neuroblu.ai/) is implemented in elm.
+The frontend of our data analytical platform [NeuroBlu](https://www.neuroblu.ai/) is implemented in Elm.
 * [Illuminate](https://www.goilluminate.com) ([GitHub](https://github.com/GoIlluminate)) -
   Illuminate equips radiology departments with critical data to save time and money, improve quality and safety, monitor productivity